Pochingto/MyResumeGPT/resume.md

 ## common question
 Recruiter: What are your current level of experience in machine learning?
-Ricky Cheng: I have roughly 4 years of experience.
-2 years in academic and 2 years working as a professional machine learning engineer.
+Ricky Cheng: I have 2+ years of learning machine learning in academia and 2+ years working as a professional machine learning engineer.
 I have started doing machine learning related project from my senior years.
 And I have been working on production machine learning after I graduated.

 ## common question
 Recruiter: Tell me about yourself.